getzlab/canine/README.md

 localization: # Localization options
   localizeGS: (bool, default True) Enables automatic localization of string inputs which start with "gs://" {--localization localizeGS:value}
   common: (bool, default True) Files (gs:// or otherwise) which are shared by multiple tasks will be downloaded only once {--localization common:value}
-  staging-dir: (str, default tempdir) Directory in which files for this job should be staged.
+  staging_dir: (str, default tempdir) Directory in which files for this job should be staged.
 For Remote backends, this should be set within the NFS share.
 If no NFS share exists, set this to "SBCAST" {--localization staging-dir:path}
-  mount-path: (str, default null) Path within compute nodes where the staging dir can be found {--localization mount-path:path}
+  mount_path: (str, default null) Path within compute nodes where the staging dir can be found {--localization mount-path:path}
   overrides: # Override localization handling for specific inputs
     varname: [One of: Stream, Localize, Common, Delayed, null] Localization handling {--localization overrides:varname:mode}
     # Stream: The input variable will be streamed to a FIFO pipe which is passed to the job